facku/custom-file-uploader/README.md

-# Custom File Uploder.
+# Custom File Uploader.
 React & Storybook

  > Builds with React.
 Also Storybook was integrate to the project.